Should your first home be an investment property?

 - Cash Flow - You can generate a separate income stream from your tenants paying your mortgage requirements.
 This is assuming your property is earning enough to cover interest payments.

-- Higher borrowing potential - Owning an investment property can qualify you to borrow more money from banks due to the additional cash flow from rental income.
+- Higher borrowing potential - Owning an investment property and having a good credit rating can qualify you to borrow more money from banks due to the additional cash flow from rental income.

 Some of the reasons you should be wary of when investing include: